Mohamedehab74/Final-project/README.md

 RiseTogether is a crowdfunding platform that helps creators and innovators connect with supporters to fund impactful projects. 💡🤝
 It provides a clean, responsive, and user-friendly interface for both project creators and backers. 🎯

-✨ Features
+✨ Features:

     📌 Create and manage crowdfunding projects

     🔍  Browse and support innovative ideas

     🎨 Simple, responsive design powered by CSS and HTML

     ⚡ Backend built with Django for reliability and scalability

-🛠️ Technologies Used
+🛠️ Technologies Used:

     🐍 Django (Backend Framework)

     🖥️ HTML5 (Structure)

     🎨 CSS3 (Styling)